Univ-Wyo-Education/S20-2150/Lectures/Lect-23/Homework-05.md

 ## Implement Add Instruction

-For this homework implement the Add, Subt, Store, Jump and Clear instructions.
+For this homework implement the Add, Subt, JnS, Jump and Clear instructions.
-Turn in your micocode file.
+Turn in your microcode file.
 Also verify that these instructions work with test cases.

 ## Notes